 Aljoša Jurinić (Alyosha Jurinic, b.
 1989 in Zagreb) is a Croatian pianist.

-Hailed by the Music&Vision magazine as “a Chopin-player beyond compare” following a recital in London, he has continued to perform solo and with orchestras in many countries, appearing at important festivals such as Piano Fortissimo (Zagreb), Split Summer Festival (Croatia), Dubrovnik Summer Festival (Croatia), Chopin and His Europe (Poland), From Easter to Ascension (Tbilisi, Georgia), Kiev Summer Music Evenings (Ukraine), Nohant (France), Serate Musicali (Milano), Festival Puccini (Torre del Lago, Italy) and others.
+Hailed by the Music&Vision magazine as “a Chopin-player beyond compare” following a recital in London, he has continued to perform solo and with orchestras in many countries, appearing at important festivals such as Serate Musicali (Milano), Chopin and His Europe (Poland), Nohant (France), From Easter to Ascension (Tbilisi, Georgia), Kiev Summer Music Evenings (Ukraine), Chopin Festival Marianske Lazne (Czech Republic), International Keyboard Institute Festival (New York), Saturday at Lisinski (Zagreb), Dubrovnik Summer Festival (Croatia), Split Summer Festival (Croatia) and others.
 In February 2015, he made his Carnegie Hall recital debut.
+In 2018 he was on a debut tour in China, in late 2018 he will perform in Vienna Musikverein, and in 2019 he will perform in Japan and on a new Chinese tour.

-He played a wide variety of piano concertos with many orchestras, most notably Zagreb Philharmonic Orchestra, Croatian Radiotelevision Symphony Orchestra, Dubrovnik Symphony Orchestra, Zagreb Soloists Chamber Orchestra, Warsaw Philharmonic, Berlin Radio Symphony Orchestra, National Orchestra of Belgium, Royal Flemish Philharmonic Orchestra, Orchestre Royal de Chambre de Wallonie, Plauen-Zwickau Philharmonic, Kosovo Philharmonic, The Symphony Orchestra of the Serbian Broadcasting Corporation and others.
+He played a wide variety of piano concertos with many orchestras, most notably Warsaw Philharmonic, Berlin Radio Symphony Orchestra, National Orchestra of Belgium, Royal Flemish Philharmonic Orchestra, Orchestre Royal de Chambre de Wallonie, Plauen-Zwickau Philharmonic, Zagreb Philharmonic Orchestra, Sarajevo Philharmonic Orchestra, Kosovo Philharmonic, The Symphony Orchestra of the Serbian Broadcasting Corporation and others.

 His first CD titled ‚Chopin Alive‘ featuring a recording from a Chopin recital was published in 2017.